-Each private open space is at least 10 feet wide-these consist primarily of front and side yards.
+Each private open space is at least 10 feet wide-these consist primarily of porches and yards.

 c.
 The private open space, on either the front or side yard, must be oriented toward the common open space.

 Each private open space is oriented to the common open space.